-Son of the musician and composer Gradelio Pérez, he first encountered music at home.
+Son of the musician and composer Gradelio Pérez, he had his first experiences with music in his own home.

-He began his musical studies in his hometown at the Manuel Saumell Conservatory of Music in Cienfuegos, focusing on classical guitar and piano during that time.
-Later, in 1993, he moved to the capital to continue his training at the National School of Art.
-Three years later, he obtained a special diploma in electric guitar, classical guitar, and orchestral conducting.
-In the same year, 1996, he accepted an invitation from Isaac Delgado to collaborate in one of his concerts, thus embarking on a musical career that would prove both successful and unstoppable.
-He became the bassist and musical director of the group led by El Chévere de la Salsa.
-Even earlier, at just 17 years old, he had already been called to sing and perform with Irakere.
+He began his musical studies in his hometown, at the Manuel Saumell Conservatory of Music in Cienfuegos, focusing on classical guitar and piano during that time.
+Later, in 1993, he moved to the capital and continued his training at the National School of Art.
+Three years later, he obtained a special diploma in intermediate-level Electric Guitar, Classical Guitar, and Orchestra Conducting.
+In the same year, 1996, he accepted an invitation from Isaac Delgado to collaborate in one of his concerts, marking the start of a musical career that would become both successful and unstoppable.
+He went on to become the bassist and musical director of the group led by El Chévere de la Salsa.
+Prior to that, at just 17 years old, he had already been called to sing and play with Irakere.

-In 1998, he arrived in Spain, where he established his permanent residence.
+In 1998, he arrived in Spain where he settled permanently.
 His work as a bassist alongside Paco de Lucía resulted in the album Cositas buenas and provided Alain with the visibility in Spain that his talent deserved.

 Discography: